Sophie Rimheden

+Sophie Rimheden (born 24 March 1975) is a Swedish electronica artist who has had releases on the North of No South Records, Memento Materia and other various record labels during her career.

+Background

-Sophie Rimheden (born 24 March 1975) is a Swedish electronica artist.
-Born in Lund, Sweden, she began making music as a child and moved into electronic music at age 13.
+Born in Bjärnum, Sweden, she began making music as a child and moved into electronic music at age 13.
+She was part of the 1990s electronica scene in Hässleholm, which formed a number of Swedish artists.
 She has stated she is heavily influenced by Madonna.
+She's lived in Stockholm since 1999.

 Early career

 Rimheden released her first album Underneath The Floor in 1999 under the name Hayce.
 She collaborated with various guest musicians.
 Over the next few years she contributed songs to various compilation albums, including "Don't Follow" (2001) on Electric Ladyland (as Sophie Rimheden), "Cadillac" (as Hayce, 2002) for Circle o and "Food" (as Ban Ham, 2003) on Nattskift.
 In 2003, she released her first album under her own name, Hi-Fi on Mitek.
 A mixture of IDM, distorted disco, and electro-bleep-funk, the album was a critical success in her homeland, winning the Manifest Prize for the best Postrock/Electronica album of 2003, as well as receiving several Swedish music industry nominations.
 The track "In Your Mind" was notable for sampling the bassline from the Bananarama classic "Cruel Summer".